-Despite spending most of yesterday trying to push higher, UK markets slid back into the close after a rebound in mining stocks initially helped pull the FTSE
+espite spending most of yesterday trying to push higher, UK markets slid back into the close after a rebound in mining stocks initially helped pull the FTSE100 off its lows.

 The rally had always looked a touch vulnerable with European markets showing even less inclination to move higher, with the rebound in the euro hampering any upside progress on the other side of the Channel.

 A rebound in oil prices on a surprise drop in inventories soon gave way to another sharp decline, dragging US markets lower after an initial surge on the open, with Brent prices slipping back below the $40 a barrel mark.